 “Now since the children have flesh and blood, He (Jesus) too shared in their humanity, so that by His death He might destroy him who holds the power of death, that is, the devil, and free those who all their lives were held in slavery by their fear of death.”
 (Hebrews 2:14, 15, Berean Study Bible)

-There could also be other words, besides the word “him” to use for the Greek word ho.
+There could also be other words besides the word “one” to use for the Greek word ho.
 The NAS Exhaustive Concordance of the Bible gives us some ideas.
 I have highlighted a few:

 It could definitely be translated as: